linkerd/linkerd/linkerd/docs/telemetry.md

 hostname | `127.0.0.1` | Hostname of the StatsD server.
 port | `8125` | Port of the StatsD server.
 gaugeIntervalMs | `10000` | Interval to export Gauges, in milliseconds. sampleRate | `0.01` | A value between 0.0 and 1.0 indicating what proportion of counter and timing/histogram events to export.
-Higher values will result in higher linkerd latency.
+Higher values will result in higher Linkerd latency.

 ## TraceLog